-Please note: If at any time, a volunteer cannot provide a current record of immunization, a College of the North Atlantic (CNA): CHILD CARE STATEMENT OF IMMUNIZATION: EMPLOYEE, STUDENT AND VOLUNTEER RECORD is completed and on file.
-This record acknowledges awareness that the volunteer may be asked to leave Fisher Children's Centre at the request of a public health official in the event of a communicable disease outbreak and may be unable to return for the duration of that outbreak.
+Please note: If at any time, a volunteer cannot provide a current record of immunization, a College of the North Atlantic (CNA) CHILD CARE STATEMENT OF IMMUNIZATION: EMPLOYEE, STUDENT AND VOLUNTEER RECORD is completed and on file.
+This record acknowledges awareness that the volunteer may be asked to leave College of the North Atlantic Child Care Centre at the request of a public health official in the event of a communicable disease outbreak and may be unable to return for the duration of that outbreak.